bitaculous/favy/README.md

 Usage
 -----

-1. Replace `favicon.png` in the `template` folder with your Favicon template image.
+1. Replace `favicon.png` in the `template` folder with your Favicon template image
 2. Run `rake`

 Options